statsig-io/docs/docs/developer-guides/feature-flags-in-ruby.md

 slug: /developer-guides/feature-flags-in-ruby
 ---

 To integrate feature flags into a Ruby application using the Statsig SDK, you'll start by setting up a simple Ruby "Hello World" app, then integrate Statsig to manage your feature flags.
-Finally, I'll guide you through creating feature flags in the Statsig console.

 ### Step 1: Create a Basic Ruby "Hello World" Application